Core Innovation: Adaptive Sparsity in SE(3) Networks

 SPHNet introduces Adaptive Sparsity to prune redundant computations at two levels:

-- Sparse Pair Gate: Learns which atom pairs to include in message passing, adapting the interaction graph based on importance rather than a fixed cutoff radius.
+- Sparse Pair Gate: Learns which atom pairs to include in message passing, adapting the interaction graph based on importance.

 - Sparse TP Gate: Filters which spherical harmonic triplets $(l_1, l_2, l_3)$ are computed in tensor product operations, pruning higher-order combinations that contribute less to accuracy.